dev-sandarbh/dev-sandarbh/README.md

 ### Hi there, I'm Sandarbh Tiwari. 👋
 ### Python Developer, Data Analyst and A Thinking Introvert

 - 🔭 I’m currently working on ...
-Python and Data Analysis Skills
+SAP CPI, SAP PIPO, SAP ABAP, Python and Data Analysis Skills
 - 🌱 I’m currently learning ...
-SQL, R, MS-Excel
+SQL, R, Tableau
 - 👯 I’m looking to collaborate on ...
-Python and Data Analysis Projects
+Python and Data Science Projects
 - ⚡ Fun fact: ...
-I'm a thinking intrivert who loves to sit on his couch and work on his skills and read about foreign relations and politics in leisure time....
+I'm a thinking introvert who loves to sit on his couch and work on his skills and read about foreign relations and politics in leisure time....
 <br/>
 <b> :bar_chart: Quick Overview</b>
 <details open>